 They were talking on the radio today about bad advice that people have been given.
 It was a bit too early for me to concentrate on listening to a grown up, but I do think that someone had been told to rub onions on their breasts in order to make them grow, and somebody else had been told that if they have hair on their legs they should wear the tightest skinny jeans possible and that the chafing of jeans on skin would remove hair.

 But there's worse when you think about it.
 I was told to do things like: marry a nice man and don't give up your little jobeen, and make sure you get a mortgage, because there's nothing surer than this: house prices will never come down.
+Luckily for me, I'm way too stubborn to take advice, so most of it was lost on me.
+I was wishing though, that I'd been told a few things that I had to learn on my own.
+It might have saved me years.

 First of all, nobody told me that work is the very same as school - the managers are the teachers and the M.D. is the principal.
 The rest of the workforce are the students, and where there is a divide of operators and staff, well you could say the staff are the borders and the operators the day students.
+You still sneak off for a cigarette, and not having your projects in on time is what used to be homework.

 There will be random teachers/managers pets, rebels, people always out sick who might be at risk of getting expelled/fired and there will always be the know it all bright sparks, the tell tales and those who will cover for you so that you don't get caught at the back of the bikeshed.